birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 ## Supported devices

 - **Arctis 7+** (original development by [birdybirdonline](https://github.com/birdybirdonline))
 - **Arctis Nova Pro Wireless** (developed by [Giacomo Furlan](https://github.com/elegos)).
-The volume follows a logaritmic trend, setting 75% of the volume when the rocker is in the middle (I think on Windows the volume is still a little bit louder, but it's a good start).
+The volume is managed by the GameDAC, while the mix is managed from a software point of view.

 ## How to add the support to a new device